jon-harper/E34M1/docs/compat/index.md

 E34M1 is compatible with Mercury One.1 without limiting the build area; no print area is lost by converting to EVA 3 from a different toolhead.
 Minor modifications may be necessary to your Z axis (such as adjusting the Z end stop height).
 See [Other Changes and Additions](#other-changes-and-additions) for examples.

-An Ender 5 Pro converted to Mercury One.1 with E34M1 has a theoretical build area of 275mm x 275mm using 330mm linear rails.
-Practical build area is affected by your build, e.g. the type of rear intake used or presence of a toolhead PCB.
+An Ender 5 Pro converted to Mercury One.1 with E34M1 has a *theoretical* build area of 275mm x 275mm using 330mm linear rails.
+Available area on the X axis is typically around 265mm.
+Available build area on the Y axis is affected by your build, e.g. the type of rear intake used, presence of a toolhead PCB, etc.

 !!! note
     E34M1 is *not* compatible with Mercury One Classic.